-7. The surgical service maintains a current roster listing each practitioner's surgical privileges.
+7. For rehabilitation and psychiatric distinct part units in critical access hospitals: The surgical service maintains a current roster listing each practitioner's surgical privileges.

 Note: The roster may be in paper or electronic format.

-9. All physicians and other licensed practitioners that provide care, treatment, and services possess a current license, certification, or registration, as required by law and regulation.
+- 8. The critical access hospital uses participation in continuing education in decisions about reappointment to medical staff membership, or renewal or revision of individual clinical privileges. - 9.
+All physicians and other licensed practitioners that provide care, treatment, and services possess a current license, certification, or registration, as required by law and regulation.